ACL Reconstruction Rehab

 Frequently Asked Questions

-Most people start at two to four weeks post-op, depending on surgeon clearance and how the wound is healing.
-We'll coordinate with your surgeon from day one.
+Most people start at two to four weeks post-op, depending on surgeon clearance and wound healing.
+We coordinate with your surgeon from day one and follow the post-operative protocol.

 ForceDecks measure your jump mechanics, bilateral strength symmetry, and peak force production.
 We use these results to track your limb symmetry index (LSI) and decide when you're ready to progress — including return to sport.